AS7RIDENIED/LOLZTEAM/Documentation/Forum.md

 **Parameters:**

-- css (Union[str, list]): The names or identifiers of the CSS selectors to retrieve.
+- css (str | list): The names or identifiers of the CSS selectors to retrieve.
 - **kwargs (dict[str, any]): Additional query parameters.

 **Example:**